AI-Hypercomputer/xpk/docs/contributing.md

 **Step 1: System and Virtual Environment Setup**

 Follow the **[Installation from Source](./installation.md)** instructions in the main guide.
 This will ensure you have:
-* Installed all system prerequisites (Python, gcloud, kubectl, etc.).
+* Installed all system prerequisites (Python, gcloud, etc.).
 * Created and activated your **Virtual Environment** (required to avoid "externally managed environment" errors).

 **Step 2: Install XPK dev dependencies**